itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] when a player joins a room, add them to the room's player list
 - character ownership
   - [ ] dropdown to assign character to player

-## features

 - character sheets
-  - [ ] buttons next to dice fields to roll them, automatically includes fatigue
   - [ ] load character from json file (?)
 - token grid
   - [x] button to reset viewport
+  - [ ] configure background size in cell width
   - [ ] measuring distance
   - [ ] draw lines
   - [ ] draw squares